xtivia/speedray-cli/docs/documentation/lint.md

 <!-- Links in /docs/documentation should NOT have `.md` at the end, because they end up in our wiki at release. -->

-# ng lint
+# sr lint

 ## Overview
-`ng lint` will lint you app code using tslint.
+`sr lint` will lint you app code usisr tslint.

 ## Options

-`--fix` Fixes linting errors (may overwrite linted files).
+`--fix` Fixes lintisr errors (may overwrite linted files).

-`--force` Succeeds even if there was linting errors.
+`--force` Succeeds even if there was lintisr errors.

 `--format` (`-t`) Output format (prose, json, stylish, verbose, pmd, msbuild, checkstyle, vso, fileslist).